InumanSoul/kotauth-docs/src/content/docs/api/users.md

 POST /t/{slug}/api/v1/users
 ```

 Creates a new user account.
-The account is enabled immediately and the email is marked unverified.
-To trigger a verification email, SMTP must be configured in the workspace.
+You can either set a password directly or send an invite email so the user sets their own password.

-**Request body:**
+**Request body (with password):**

 ```json
 {